Course Outline

 • Tables, relationships, and data model in analysis

-• Automatic and manual table joining using relationships
+• Automatic and manual table linking using relationships

-• Data optimization and modification when attached to the model
+• Data optimization and modification for the attached model

 • Creating calculated columns